How to Install Microsoft Fonts on Debian

 sudo fc-cache -f -v

-After purging, applications fall back to substitute families (Liberation Sans, Liberation Serif, or other configured fontconfig alternatives) when opening documents referencing Microsoft fonts.
-Document formatting metadata remains intact; only rendered glyphs change.
+If the command returns no output, the Microsoft fonts were successfully removed.
+After removal, applications fall back to substitute families (Liberation Sans, Liberation Serif, or other configured fontconfig alternatives) when opening documents referencing Microsoft fonts.
+Document formatting metadata remains intact; only rendered glyphs change, and you may notice subtle differences in character shapes and spacing.

-If you cannot accept the Microsoft EULA, install metric-compatible Liberation fonts instead.
-They preserve document layout for most Office files without proprietary licensing:
+If you cannot accept the Microsoft EULA or prefer open-source alternatives, install metric-compatible Liberation fonts instead.
+They preserve document layout for most Office files without proprietary licensing restrictions.

 sudo apt install fonts-liberation